hmrc/vat-service-guide/source/documentation/obligations.html.md

 Your software can retrieve returns submitted up to four years previously using the VAT (MTD) API:

-1. Find the period key for the VAT Return you wish to retrieve, using the retrieve [VAT obligations endpoint](/docs/api/service/vat-api/1.0#_retrieve-vat-obligations_get_accordion) (/organisations/vat/{vrn}/obligations) with the status field set to F to see all fulfilled obligations within a date range, or left blank to see both open and fulfilled obligations.
+1. Find the period key for the VAT Return you wish to retrieve, using the [Retrieve VAT obligations endpoint](/docs/api/service/vat-api/1.0#_retrieve-vat-obligations_get_accordion) (/organisations/vat/{vrn}/obligations) with the status field set to F to see all fulfilled obligations within a date range, or left blank to see both open and fulfilled obligations.

 2. Use the period key with the view [VAT Returns endpoint](/docs/api/service/vat-api/1.0#_view-vat-return_get_accordion)  (/organisations/vat/{vrn}/returns/{periodKey}) to retrieve the required VAT Return.

 Your software cannot retrieve returns filed before business or agents joined VAT (MTD) through the VAT (MTD) API.

+## View VAT liabilities

+Your software can retrieve VAT liabilities by calling the VAT (MTD) API [Retrieve VAT liabilities endpoint](/docs/api/service/vat-api/1.0#_retrieve-vat-liabilities_get_accordion), which returns the liabilities and charges whose To date falls in the requested date range (of up to one year).

+The response includes the charge type of the liability, the original amount, and if applicable the outstanding amount owing and the due date for payment.

+## View VAT payments

+Your software can retrieve VAT payments by calling the VAT (MTD) API [Retrieve VAT payments endpoint](/docs/api/service/vat-api/1.0#_retrieve-vat-payments_get_accordion), which returns payments that have been used to offset liabilities whose To date falls in the requested date range (of up to one year).

+The response includes the amount allocated to a liability and, when available, the date it was received.

+It is not yet possible to return links between payments and liabilities

 ## Amend a VAT Return